 But before you get started with learning how to prune, it’s fairly important to understand the different parts of your tree and what they do.

 So today we thought we’d share some basic pruning terminology.
 Here’s how we label various parts of the tree:

 These are the permanent, structural parts of your fruit tree.
 We usually recommend pruning your trees into a ‘vase’ shape, with between 6 and 10 limbs, starting from a central point about knee height above the ground.

-The photo above is a young plum tree that only has 4 limbs, but has been pruned back hard to encourage more limbs to grow from low in the tree (‘establishment’ pruning).
-We explain this technique, and the principles behind how a fruit tree likes to grow, in much more detail in Pruning Young Fruit Trees.
+The photo above is a young plum tree that only has 4 limbs, but has been pruned back hard to encourage more limbs to grow from low in the tree.
+This technique is called ‘establishment pruning’, and is absolutely crucial to creating a useful shape for your tree right from the start.

 Laterals, or side-branches